-Course description: Intensive, fast-paced elementary Spanish course for multilingual learners who have had little to no formal education in Spanish.
+Course description: Intensive, fast-paced elementary Spanish course for multilingual learners who have no formal education in Spanish.
 Replaces the sequence SPAN UN1101-SPAN UN1102.

 Take the Department's language placement examination.
 (It is only for diagnostic purposes, to assess your language learning skills, not your knowledge of Spanish).

 If you score approximately 330 OR MORE, you may qualify for this course if: